Kingdom of Fife

 • Albert Tavern 2 High Street Freuchie KY15 7EX Telephone07876 178863

-Small two roomed pub situated in the village of Freuchie.
-Up to five ales available and at least two ciders.
+This is a thriving, bustling, small two roomed pub situated in the village of Freuchie.
+Up to five ales available and at least three ciders.
+Dark beers tend to feature more in winter, and paler beers in summer.
+Beer are generally from Scottish brewers.
 The bar area is decorated with pump clips from ales that have been sold previously.
 On entering on the right is the lounge furnished with bench seating and has a decent side tv showing free to air sports.
 This pub is an multi award winner within Fife (Ale and Cider Pub of the year) and National (Scottish Pub of the Year) The team are always friendly and willing to share there ale knowledge.

 • Glenrothes